Checking date: 30/04/2025 23:19:57

 Requirements (Subjects that are assumed to be known)

-Indispensable: Fluency in written and spoken Spanish.
-Recommended: Having taken the subjects belonging to the first year of the Degree in Cultural Studies.
+Indispensable: Fluency in spoken and written Spanish.
+THIS SUBJECT IS GIVEN IN SPANISH: SPANISH EFFECTIVE OPERATIONAL PROFICIENCY LEVEL IS REQUIRED Recommended: Having taken the subjects belonging to the first year of the Degree in Cultural Studies.

 Objectives